Recommended Hardware

 Commodity hardware to enable object detection and speed/direction measurement.

 Customize the hardware to fit your needs!
 The core components include the computing device, storage, camera, and co-processor.
-Feel free to mix-and-match components but most of the documentation and default configuration assumes using the hardware recommended below.
+Feel free to mix-and-match components, but most of the documentation and default configuration assumes using the hardware recommended below.

-Sample Configurations
+Sample Hardware Configurations

 Here are some sample sensor configurations and the data it collects: